argoproj-labs/hera/docs/user-guides/scripts.md

 ### Pydantic V1 or V2?

+You can import `RunnerInput` and `RunnerOutput` from the `hera.workflows.io` submodule to import the version of Pydantic that matches your V1 or V2 installation.

-You should import `RunnerInput` and `RunnerOutput` from the `hera.workflows.io.v1` or `hera.workflows.io.v2` module depending on which version of Pydantic you require.
+If you need to use V1 models when you have V2 installed, you should import `RunnerInput` and `RunnerOutput` from the `hera.workflows.io.v1` or `hera.workflows.io.v2` module explicitly.
 The V2 models will not be available if you have installed `pydantic<2`, but the V1 models are usable for either version, allowing you to migrate at your own pace.

 ### Script inputs using `RunnerInput`